-Your clinic may offer you additional treatments on top of your main treatment such as IVF or ICSI.
-This page explains what some of the most common treatment add ons are and how effective they are.
+Your clinic may offer you additional treatments on top of your main treatment such as in vitro fertilisation (IVF). or intracytoplasmic sperm injection (ICSI).
+This page will explain what some of the most common treatment add-ons are and how effective they are.
 For more detailed information, you may want to contact a clinic to discuss this further with a specialist.
-Some of these add ons are also offered on the NHS.

 What do the ratings mean?

-The only way to be confident that a treatment is effective in humans is to carry out a randomised controlled trial (RCT).
+The only way to be confident that a treatment is effective enough to be used routinely is to carry out a randomised controlled trial (RCT).
 In an RCT, patients are assigned randomly to two groups: a treatment group, given the new treatment and a control group, given either a well-tried treatment or a placebo.
 The number of patients included is very important, with more patients giving more accurate results.

-Ideally, several different groups of researchers or scientists should have performed high quality RCTs and follow up studies to be sure a new procedure is effective and safe.
-We have given a green symbol where there is more than one good quality study which shows that the procedure is effective and safe.
+Ideally, several different groups of researchers or scientists should have performed high-quality RCTs and follow-up studies to be sure a new procedure is effective and safe.
+We give a green symbol where there is more than one good quality RCT which shows that the procedure is effective and safe.

 We use an amber symbol where there is a small or conflicting body of evidence, which means further research is still required and the technique cannot be recommended for routine use.